 PSD Academic Accolades and Honors

-For over a century, the Physical Sciences Division at the University of Chicago has been renowned for shaping and defining new fields of discovery in the physical and mathematical sciences.
-Our faculty, researchers, and alumni have won 52 Nobel Prizes, 12 National Medals of Science, and 10 Fields Medals, among other accolades.
-We have 37 National Academy members, and six NASA missions have been named after our faculty and alumni (ChandrasekharCompton, Fermi, HubbleParker, and Roman).
+For over a century, the Physical Sciences Division at the University of Chicago has been renowned for shaping and defining new fields of discovery in the physical, computational, and mathematical sciences.
+Our faculty, researchers, and alumni have won 51 Nobel Prizes and 10 Fields Medals.
+Our faculty have earned 13 National Medals of Science, and we currently have 34 National Academy members.
+Six NASA missions have been named after our faculty and alumni (ChandrasekharCompton, Fermi, HubbleParker, and Roman).

 Nobel Laureates | Wolf Prize | Fields Medal | National Medal of Science | Presidential Medal of Freedom | American Academy of Arts & Sciences | National Academy of Sciences | Guggenheim Fellowships | MacArthur Fellowships